Credit Card Refunds on Mobile

 If you paid off your card between your original purchase and your refund, you might see that your payment category is short and goes red.
 To get things back in line, move money from the spending category to the Credit Card Payment category, and you'll be back on track.

 If the answer is no, because you’ve returned something you bought before the date your budget started, there’s no spending that needs to be offset in your reports by the return.
-Choose To be Budgeted for the category.
+Choose Ready to Assign for the category.

-Since it's an inflow to a credit card account, though, you won't see To be Budgeted increase unless it created a positive balance on the card.
+Since it's an inflow to a credit card account, though, you won't see Ready to Assign increase unless it created a positive balance on the card.
 It simply reduces the balance owed on that card.
 This accurately reflects what happened in your account, too: the credit is applied, and now you owe less money.

 If you're working to pay down debt, you're that much closer now!

 But what if you had already budgeted for the entire balance on the card?
-Let's say you owed $475 before receiving a refund for $75—and you already had the full $475 set aside in your Credit Card Payment category.
-Now you only owe $400.
+Let's say you owed $1,300 before receiving a refund for $100—and you already had the full $1,300 set aside in your Credit Card Payment category.
+Now you only owe $1,200.